AndrewJBateman/angular-data-dashboard/README.md

 ## Setup

+* Run `nopm i` to install dependencies.
-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng build` to build the project.
+* Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+* Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Code Examples